Article written by Alexander – Founder and Owner of swissdiverswatches.com

 Please make sure that if you want to replace your leather strap, it fits your particular model.

-The movement is the beating heart of your Swiss Luxury Watch.
+The movement is the beating heart of your watch.
 Ask yourself what movement you prefer.
 There is no right and wrong here – only your personal preference.

 - Quartz or battery movement – takes care of itself.
 It’s also the most modern, accurate and affordable movement.
 Roughly 80-85% of all watches produced and sold are quartz.